Armée d'Orient (1915–1919)

 The Armée d'Orient (AO) was a field army of the French Army during World War I who fought on the Macedonian front.

-The Armée d'Orient was formed in September 1915 during the Conquest of Serbia by German-Austrian-Bulgarian forces, and shipped to the Greek port of Salonika where its first units arrived on 5 October.
+The Armée d'Orient was formed in September 1915 during the Conquest of Serbia by German-Austrian-Bulgarian forces.
+It was shipped to the Greek port of Salonika, where its first units arrived on 5 October.

 Despite several offensives, the front stabilized on the Greek-Serbian border until September 1918, when the Bulgarian army disintegrated after defeat in the Battle of Dobro Pole.

-On 11 August 1916, all allied troops on the Salonika front came under a united command, and named Allied Army of the Orient.
-Supreme commander became the French commander of the Armée d'Orient Maurice Sarrail.
-He was replaced as commander of the Armée d'Orient by Victor Cordonnier, and the army itself was renamed the Armée française d'Orient (AFO).
+On 11 August 1916, all allied troops on the Salonika front came under a united command, and named Allied Army of the Orient (AAO).
+The AAO supreme commander became the French commander of the Armée d'Orient Maurice Sarrail.
+He was succeeded as commander of the Armée d'Orient by Victor Cordonnier, and the army itself was renamed the Armée française d'Orient (AFO).